dariober/reference-code/README.md

-# reference-code
+# Reference code
 Code used in published material like articles or theses.
+See individual directories